 Joseph Sears photographed on Christmas 1911, just before his death.
 (Kenilworth Historical Society)

 Haunted by his loses, Sears decided to use his wealth and develop his own pristine community fashioned off of those he visited in England.
-In 1892, he formed the Kenilworth Company and purchased several plots of land on Chicago’s North Shore between Wilmette and Winnetka.
+In 1889, he formed the Kenilworth Company and purchased several plots of land on Chicago’s North Shore between Wilmette and Winnetka.
 It didn’t take long for Sears to layout streets, construct a gas works, and begin building houses.
 He donated much of the parkland in Kenilworth, as well as the land for the local elementary school named after him.
-Sears died in his home in late December of 1911.
+Sears died in his home in on January 30, 1912.

 Now on to the mask.
 It was most likely donated in 1965 when the Society received a sizable amount of Sears’ family items from Joseph’s descendants.
-The mask was most likely created during a short window between when Sears died and when he was buried.
+The mask was most likely created during a short window between when Sears died and when he was cremated on February 3, 1912.
 The sculptor, John Paulding, engraved his signature on the bottom of the mask.